sammcj/gollama/README.md

 Download the most recent release from the [releases page](https://github.com/sammcj/gollama/releases) and extract the binary to a directory in your PATH.

-e.g. `zip -d gollama-v1.4.2.zip -d gollama && mv gollama /usr/local/bin`
+e.g. `zip -d gollama*.zip -d gollama && mv gollama /usr/local/bin`

 ## Usage